 In 2009, the airport ranked first in the United States by percentage of international flights and second by volume of international passengers, behind only New York-JFK In 2009, 33,886,025 passengers traveled through the airport making the airport the 25th busiest airport in the world by passenger traffic.
 The Airport also ranks as the 12th busiest airport in the United States by annual passenger throughput and is the largest airport in the state of Florida, surpassing Orlando by a small margin.
 The airport also handled more international cargo than any other airport in the United States.

 It takes approximately 9 hours 10 minutes to fly to Miami from the UK.

 The IATA airport code for Miami Airport is MIA.
 This will appear on your ticket.

-The average temperature of Miami in June is 30°C.
+The average temperature of Miami in May is 29°C.

 Airlines that fly to Miami include AA, British Airways, Continental, Delta, Virgin Atlantic, Iberia, bmi - and you can book them all at discounted prices with us.